 Setting up GitHub Actions for ISO 19115 validation

-The most reliable implementation uses a Python runner with lxml for fast, standards-compliant XSD validation.
-Unlike pure-Python XML parsers, lxml leverages the libxml2 C backend to handle complex namespace resolution, schema imports, and large metadata files efficiently.
-For official validation patterns, refer to the lxml validation documentation, which details how to instantiate XMLSchema objects and parse error logs.
+The implementation uses a Python runner with lxml for fast, standards-compliant XSD validation.
+Unlike pure-Python XML parsers, lxml leverages the libxml2 C backend to handle complex namespace resolution, schema imports, and large metadata files without memory pressure.
+XSD files are downloaded once and cached via actions/cache@v4; subsequent runs skip the network entirely, keeping job duration under 90 seconds even for repositories with hundreds of metadata records.

 name: ISO 19115 Metadata Validation